PhongGuy/themes/README.md

 ## Making a new theme

-When making a new theme you type `npm run new github.com-dark`.
+When making a new theme you type `yarn run new github.com-dark`.
 That means the domain that will be generated is `github.com` and the theme is `dark`.
-When you start developing the theme you can compile on save with `npm start`
+When you start developing the theme you can compile on save with `yarn start`